jon-jacky/PyModel/samples/Socket/README.txt

 returns before the thread that reports when send returns.

-The stepper_s asynchronous stepper module
+The stepper asynchronous stepper module

 (The stepper module was originally called stepper_s, but was renamed to just stepper to indicate that it is now the preferred stepper